pthiem-stripe/bookstore-demo/README.md

 ### User flow
-As the app only allows to buy one book at a time, the user flow is very straightforward.
+As the app only allows one to buy one book at a time, the user flow is very straightforward.
 A user will select a book and then continues to make payment.
 A success page with payment and order details is shown if the payment is successful.
 In case the payment fails, the user will be redirected to an error page where they can opt to go back to the Checkout page (with their product still selected) to re-enter payment method details or select another payment method.
-The previously generated payment intent will be reused, if the users opts to try again.
+The previously generated payment intent will be reused if the user opts to try again.

 <p align="center">
 <img src="./doc/userflow_overview.png" height="650px">